The festive season is in full swing and these are the best Christmas drinks you need to see you through

-Dry January season is almost here but before then it’s Christmas – heard of it?
-Word on the street is that it’s a good time to get your last few drinks in before going cold (or tepid) turkey in the new year.
-Mulled wine, Buck’s Fizz or classic eggnog might come to mind when you think of seasonal booze, but this year we wanted to look a little outside the box for a buzz.
-Whether you feel like going all-out with an outré festive tipple, keeping things classic with a modernised-but-familiar fave or entering a rum-fuelled beachside fantasy, here are our recommendations.
+Before we all go cold (or tepid) turkey in the new year, now is the time to indulge in a few festive drinks.
+Mulled wine and champagne might come to mind when you think of seasonal booze, but this year we wanted to look a little outside the box for a buzz.
+Whether you feel like going all-out with an outré festive tipple, keeping things classic with a modernised-but-familiar fave or want winning wines to see you through all that eating, here are our recommendations.
 (Christmas) Cheers!

 Black Lines Oatnog

 Black Lines have reimagined the classic Christmas treat with a vegan twist.
-Taking the egg (and dairy) out of eggnog, their signature Oatnog proved to be super popular last year with bottles selling out twice.
-The festive drink is made with East London Rarer rum, Minor Figures barista oat milk, cinnamon, nutmeg and vanilla for a spiced, buttery finish.
-And with every bottle sold, Black Lines will be donating five meals to Londoners through The Felix Project.
+Taking the egg (and dairy) out of eggnog, their signature Oatnog is fast becoming a new festive staple.
+It’s made with golden rum, oat milk, cinnamon, nutmeg and vanilla for a spiced, buttery finish and be served cold over ice or warmed.
+And with every bottle sold, Black Lines will be donating three meals to Londoners through The Felix Project.
 Spread the Christmas cheer in more ways than one.